Skip to main content

 Preventive Care & Wellness + English

-• Female dogs will have their first estrous (reproductive or heat) cycle when they reach puberty.
+• Female dogs have their first estrous (reproductive or heat) cycle when they reach puberty (sexual maturity).
 Each cycle consists of several stages; the stage called estrus refers to when the female can become pregnant.
-This handout explains the cycle stages and signs as well as how to prevent mating and pregnancy in your female dog.
+This handout explains the cycle stages and signs.

 • Estrus (heat) begins when a female dog reaches sexual maturity and occurs about twice per year, although it varies from dog to dog.
 From the beginning of a female’s estrus period, she will be attractive to male dogs, though she will usually not be receptive or allow mating until seven to ten days into her cycle.
 The time of mating is extremely critical and it is highly recommended to have your female tested to determine the optimal days for breeding.